Miro0o/Docs-Notes/Other Networks of Knowledge/Arts & Cultures/📃 Language & Literature/Language & Literature.md

 ==Analytic languages include some of the major [East Asian languages](https://en.wikipedia.org/wiki/East_Asian_languages "East Asian languages"), such as [Chinese](https://en.wikipedia.org/wiki/Chinese_language "Chinese language"), and [Vietnamese](https://en.wikipedia.org/wiki/Vietnamese_language "Vietnamese language").== Note that the [ideographic writing](https://en.wikipedia.org/wiki/Ideographic_writing "Ideographic writing") systems of these languages play a strong role in regimenting linguistic continuity according to an analytic, or isolating, morphology (cf. [orthography](https://en.wikipedia.org/wiki/Orthography "Orthography")).

 Additionally, [English](https://en.wikipedia.org/wiki/English_language "English language") is moderately analytic, and it and [Afrikaans](https://en.wikipedia.org/wiki/Afrikaans "Afrikaans") can be considered as some of the most analytic of all Indo-European languages.
 However, they are traditionally analyzed as [fusional languages](https://en.wikipedia.org/wiki/Fusional_language "Fusional language").
+###### Isolating Languages (孤立语)

-> A related concept is the **[isolating language](https://en.wikipedia.org/wiki/Isolating_language "Isolating language")**, one in which there is only one, or on average close to one, [morpheme](https://en.wikipedia.org/wiki/Morpheme "Morpheme") per word.
+A related concept is the **[isolating language](https://en.wikipedia.org/wiki/Isolating_language "Isolating language")**, one in which there is only one, or on average close to one, [morpheme](https://en.wikipedia.org/wiki/Morpheme "Morpheme") per word.
 Not all analytic languages are isolating; for example, Chinese and English possess many [compound words](https://en.wikipedia.org/wiki/Compound_word "Compound word"), but contain few inflections for them.
 ##### Synthetic Languages (综合语)
 > 🔗 https://en.wikipedia.org/wiki/Morphological_typology#Synthetic_languages

 Synthetic languages form words by **affixing a given number of dependent morphemes to a root morpheme**.
 The morphemes may be distinguishable from the root, or they may not.
 They may be fused with it or among themselves (in that multiple pieces of grammatical information may potentially be packed into one morpheme).
 Word order is less important for these languages than it is for analytic languages, since individual words express the grammatical relations that would otherwise be indicated by syntax.
 In addition, there tends to be a high degree of [concordance](https://en.wikipedia.org/wiki/Agreement_\(linguistics\) "Agreement (linguistics)") (agreement, or cross-reference between different parts of the sentence). **Therefore, morphology in synthetic languages is more important than syntax.** Most [Indo-European languages](https://en.wikipedia.org/wiki/Indo-European_languages "Indo-European languages") are moderately synthetic.

 > 黏着语单纯将多个语素以黏着的方式构词，较容易分析语素之间的关系；而屈折语使用不规则的方式构词，或将多个概念的语素融合在一起构词，因此有时较难分析出原始的构词关系。
 ###### Fusional Languages (Inflectional or Flectional) (屈折语)
 > 🔗 https://en.wikipedia.org/wiki/Morphological_typology#Fusional_languages